how to clean shower hose

 6. What are different types of shower valves?

-Exposed shower valves are the most common type of shower valve.
-They are usually located behind the shower head.
+Exposed shower valves are the most common type of shower valve; these are mounted externally on the wall, making them easy to install and maintain.
 Concealed shower valves are another option.
 They are typically located in the wall behind the shower.
 Bar shower valves are a popular option for handheld shower heads.
 They are typically located on the wall near the shower head.

-If you're in the market for a new shower head there are a variety of different types of shower heads to choose from, including:
+If you're in the market for a new shower head, there are a range of different types of shower heads to choose from, including:

 • Rainfall shower heads: These shower heads provide a gentle, rainfall-like stream of water.